How to Negotiate Salary for Your Next Career Move

 Posted by Nelson Bay Resume on 20 Dec 2024

-Negotiating a salary can be a difficult conversation, as it involves balancing what you think you’re worth versus what your employer believes they can afford.
-But, if it’s done correctly, it can be an enjoyable experience for both the employer and employee, which results in a higher salary for the employee, as well as greater satisfaction for the employees in their work.
-Here’s how to bargain your salary in confidence.
+Negotiating your salary is an arduous process because it involves balancing what you consider your worth and what an employer thinks they’re able to afford.
+If it’s done right it can be positive for both parties, resulting in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
+Here’s how you can make your salary negotiation a success.

 Important Takeaways

-• Before you make a salary offer, research market rates and industry standards to ensure your salary request is realistic.
+• Before you negotiate your salary make sure you research market rates as well as industry standards to ensure your salary offer is fair.

-• Find out information by networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Collect information through socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and contacting professional networks.

-• Create talking points ahead of the time, including education and certifications, years of relevant experience, results & achievements, unique skill set & qualities, industry knowledge, and the potential for further training.
+• Create talking points ahead of time, including education & accreditation in the form of years of relevant work experience, the results and achievements with a unique set of skills and abilities, industry expertise, and potential for training.

-• During the negotiation, you must be assured and confident but remain flexible and open-minded.
-Bring out tangible results you’ve achieved in your previous positions.
+• During the negotiation, you must be confident and articulate but also flexible and open-minded.
+Highlight tangible results that you have achieved in previous roles.

-• Keep a positive and upbeat tone throughout the conversation and practice active listening.
+• Maintain a positive mood throughout the conversation, and be active in your listening.

 Do your research